keithlegg/FT2232H_D2XX_linux/README.md

 # FT2232H_D2XX_linux
- minimalist exampe of SPI on an FT2232H chip.
+ minimalist example of full duplex SPI on an FT2232H chip, at USB2.0 speeds.

  Runs on Ubuntu Linux.
-Based on AN_114 pdf
+Based on AN_114.pdf from FTDI

+Background:

 I had a hell of a time trying to find any examples of a working driver for an FT2232H chip.
 The example in Application Note 114, was designed for D2XX on windows, so I set out re writing it line by line for linux.
 This is a copy of my file before it got much more complicated.
 It might not be perfect, but its a working example, simple , and a lot closer than the PDF is to getting you up and running.